Skip to main content

 5. Use multi-PAT approaches where necessary to characterisation of both chemical and physical parameters from industrial processes that require more comprehensive monitoring methods.

-6. Commercialise the developed solutions by a series of actions including but not limited to: targeted digital marketing, end-user introductions, conference and workshop attendance, development of strategic partnerships.
+6. Commercialize the developed solutions by a series of actions including but not limited to: targeted digital marketing, conference and workshop attendance and end-user introductions.

-• The Raman spectroscopy-based particle size measurement approach being developed by NUIG has been proven for multiple industrial nanosuspensions.
+• An Ultrasound spectroscopy-based particle size measurement approach, proven for multiple industrial nanosuspensions.